 - Having Lifeguards: Country clubs should have a trained lifeguard on staff.
 They should have floating devices, first-aid kits, and other tools available in case of an emergency.

 In 2018, an 8-year-old-girl tragically died after drowning at the Castlewood County Country Club in California.
 The young girl was found unresponsive in the pool.
 A lifeguard pulled the girl out of the water and performed CPR until paramedics arrived.
 She later died at the hospital.
 Incidents like this are preventable, and property managers should be considered responsible when they fail to keep their visitors safe.

 Serving People Injured at Country Club Pools Nationwide: Call (888) 493-1629

-If you need to know your legal and financial options, contact our nationwide country club pool accident attorneys at (888) 493-1629.
+To learn your legal and financial options, call our nationwide country club pool accident attorneys at (888) 493-1629.